Sudo-Ivan/Zapped/README.md

 A secure and fast [Zig Zap](https://zigzap.org/) web server with built-in privacy features.

 > [!WARNING]
-> Still security testing, not ready for production use.
-Use at your own risk.
+> Still early development and security testing, Use at your own risk.

-> [!IMPORTANT]
-> I2P takes 5-15 minutes to start up initially.
-See [COMMANDS.md](COMMANDS.md) for more information.

 ## Zapped Features